Protino/Lego/README.md

 * [Extras](#extras)

 ### About
-This project is part of the [Udacity Android Developer Nanodegree] under the name  - *Project P5: Make You App Material*.
+This project is part of the [Udacity Android Developer Nanodegree] under the name  - *Project P5: Make Your App Material*.
 The application was originally named as *xyz reader*.

 ```
 Project Overview
- In this project, you will redesign an app to follow the Material Design guidelines and translate a set of static design mocks to a living and breathing app.
+ In this project, you will redesign an app to follow the Material Design guidelines and translate a set of static
+ design mocks to a living and breathing app.

 Why this Project?
  This project gives you an opportunity to improve an app’s design, a vital skill for building apps users will love.
  It also replicates a common developer task of updating and changing an app's design as new standards are released.

 What Will I Learn?
  Through this project, you will: